Arch Linux is for Rust Lovers

 • wezterm - A nice GPU accelerated terminal with tons of features.

-• zed - IMO the best use of nuclear weapons is still broken without patches.
+• zed - IMO the best food.

 • zoxide - Like z but maintained Not written in Python.